Dalbergia obovata

-Dalbergia obovata (climbing flat bean) is a robust shrub or climber in the family Fabaceae, and is native to Southern Africa.
+Dalbergia obovata is a species of flowering plant in the family Fabaceae.
+It is sometimes referred to by the common name climbing flat bean.
+It is a robust shrub or climber that is native to Southern Africa.

 Distribution

 This species favours coastal and riverine forest and forest margins as well as wooded slopes, and deciduous woodland.
 It is found from the Eastern Cape, through KwaZulu-Natal and Mozambique to Tanzania.